-In light of the amendment of our Certificate of Incorporation approved by our stockholders on June 25, 2019 at the 2019 Annual Meeting to declassify our Board of Directors by the 2022 Annual Meeting of Stockholders, Alissa Ahlman, Robert Fisch, John Swygert, and Richard Zannino will be elected at the Annual Meeting for a one-year term, and they are expected to stand for re-election at our 2021 Annual Meeting of stockholders.
-Mr. Hendrickson, who was elected as a Class III director, is serving a term that continues through 2021, and he is expected to stand for re-election at the 2021 Annual Meeting for a one-year term.
+In light of the amendment of our Certificate of Incorporation approved by our stockholders on June 25, 2019 to declassify our Board of Directors by the 2022 annual meeting of stockholders, Alissa Ahlman, Robert Fisch, Thomas Hendrickson, John Swygert, and Richard Zannino will be elected at the Annual Meeting for a one-year term, and they are expected to stand for re-election at our 2022 annual meeting of stockholders.
 Messrs.
-White and Fleishman, who were elected as Class I directors, are serving a term that continues through 2022, and are expected to stand for re-election at the 2022 Annual Meeting of stockholders for a one-year term.
-Our Board will be fully declassified by the 2022 Annual Meeting.
+Fleishman and White, who were elected as Class I directors, are serving a term that continues through 2022, and are expected to stand for re-election at the 2022 annual meeting of stockholders for a one-year term.
+Our Board will be fully declassified by the 2022 annual meeting.

-In selecting director candidates for election at the Annual Meeting, our Nominating and Corporate Governance Committee and our Board considered whether the candidates possesses the required skill sets and fulfilled the qualification requirements of directors approved by the Board, including independence, sound judgment, business specialization, technical skills, diversity and other desired qualities.
+In selecting director candidates for election at the Annual Meeting, our Nominating and Corporate Governance Committee and our Board considered whether the candidate possesses the required skill sets and fulfilled the qualification requirements of directors approved by the Board, including independence, sound judgment, business specialization, technical skills, diversity and other desired qualities.
 The following biographies describe the business experience of each director and nominee.